-We have no or limited direct sales or marketing capabilities in some of the regions and countries in which our products are sold, including, among others, China, Japan, and India.
-We have entered into distribution agreements with third parties to market and sell our products in those countries in which we do not have a direct sales force and in those countries in which we utilize a "modified direct" sales approach.
-If we are unable to enter into or maintain such distribution arrangements on acceptable terms, we may not be able to successfully commercialize our products in certain countries.
-Moreover, to the extent that we enter into distribution arrangements with other companies, our revenues, if any, will depend on the terms of any such arrangements and the efforts of others.
-These efforts may turn out not to be sufficient and our third-party distributors may not effectively sell our products or may choose to instead sell competing products.
+In many countries, we rely on third-party distributors to market, distribute and sell our products, which exposes us to multiple risks.
+These distributors are often the main point of contact for the healthcare professionals and healthcare organization customers who buy and use our products.
+If we are unable to enter into or maintain distribution agreements with these third-party distributors on acceptable terms, we may not be able to successfully commercialize our products in certain countries.
+The sales of our products in these countries may be at risk if third-party distributors become insolvent, cease selling our products or choose to sell competing products.
 In addition, although our contract terms require our distributors to comply with applicable laws regarding the sale of our products, including anti-competition, anti-corruption, anti-money laundering and sanctions laws, we may not be able to ensure proper compliance.
-If our distributors fail to effectively market and sell our products in compliance with applicable laws, our results of operations and business could be impacted.
+Our reliance on third-party distributors exposes us to various risks, including commercial, legal, compliance and reputational risks, the realization of any of which could harm our results of operations and business.